coltonwaynelawson/oracle-je-analysis/README.md

 # Oracle Fusion Journal Entry (JE) Analysis

-## Executive Summary
+**Project goal**
-The primary goal of the analysis was to extract journal entries from the Oracle Fusion ERP system and identify unbalanced entries for each customer.
-The data structure extracted from Oracle contained **1,309,144 rows of data**.
-The analysis would need to be performed in **1,376 iterations**, one for each unique customer in Oracle Fusion.
-For the analysis I used SQL, Python, and PowerBI.
+ - The primary goal of the analysis was to extract journal entries from the Oracle Fusion ERP system and identify unbalanced entries for each customer.
+ - The analysis and it's insights is used in the audit program of a large national accounting firm

+**Tech used**
+- SQL
+- Python
+- PowerBI

+**Datasets**
+ - The data structure was extracted from Oracle Fusion and contained **1,309,144 rows of data**.
+ - The analysis was performed for **1,376 iterations**, one for each unique customer in the Oracle Fusion dataset.

-### Step #1: Write SQL query to pull data into Oracle Fusion's data model editor.
+## Step #1: Query Oracle Fusion's databases using SQL.
 I began the analysis by writing a SQL query to fetch the appropriate data from the database.
-The query pulls a unique identifier column for each journal entry, and includes client number, client name, journal description, date, and amount for all of the journal entries made in the last year.
+I needed to analyze all of the journal entries on the chart of accounts, so the SQL query needed to pull a unique identifier for each journal entry, client number, client name, journal description, date, and amount for all of the journal entries made in the last year.

 ```MySQL
 SELECT  SYS_GUID() as "Unique Identifier", # pull a unique identifier column